-Join a growing number of companies that have become NYSERDA qualified for energy efficiency programs and hiring & training support opportunities.
+Join a growing number of businesses that participate in energy efficiency programs and workforce development support opportunities.

 Whether you’re just starting your career or looking to make a switch, programs and funding are available to help you become a trained clean energy professional.

-For workforce development inquiries, contact Alison Davis, Greater Syracuse Works’ Coordinator.
+For general workforce development inquiries, contact Ali Dunham, Greater Syracuse Works’ Workforce Initiatives Manager.

 Email: alid.gsw@westcottcc.org